 I believe in setting up a strong sleep foundation using healthy sleep habits.
-Hundreds upon hundreds of parents have newborns sleeping 8-12 hours per night by 8-12 weeks of age utilizing my 7 Tips For Newborn Sleep in my class “Will I Ever Sleep Again”.
+Hundreds upon hundreds of parents have newborns sleeping 8-12 hours per night by 8-12 weeks of age utilizing my newborn sleep class “Will I Ever Sleep Again”.
 This class teaches a balance between baby wearing, snuggling, and rocking with a baby learning to fall asleep on his/her own.
 Nights will gradually lengthen using only gentle methods.

 For babies over 5 months who have no underlying medical issues, I do believe that if given the time and tools, babies will learn to become great sleepers.

 I don’t believe in just letting a baby scream all alone without any reassurance.
 I do, however, believe babies need sleep.
 I do believe sleep is a learned behavior.

 My method and philosophy for older babies (5-24 months) is NOT just about the crying.
 Sure, there WILL be crying.
 Babies communicate through crying, and when we change a familiar routine, they most likely WILL protest.
 Please understand that a baby crying in protest is NOT equivalent to a baby crying in harmful, painful distress.